luxuriant777/Folder-Structure-Generator/README.md

 ## Disclaimer
 While every effort has been made to ensure the accuracy and reliability of this software, it is provided "as is", without warranty of any kind, expressed or implied.
-This includes, but is not limited to, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the authors be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
+This encompasses any assurances of suitability for a specific purpose or non-infringement.
+The authors hold no liability for claims, damages, or any other liabilities that might arise in connection with the software, its usage, or any related dealings.

-Users of this tool are solely responsible for determining the appropriateness of use and assume all risks associated with its use, including but not limited to the risks of program errors, damage to or loss of data, programs or equipment, and unavailability or interruption of operations.
+End-users bear the sole responsibility of deeming its appropriateness for use and accepting all inherent risks.
+These risks may include, among others, program errors, data loss or damage, equipment failure, or operational interruptions.